AdamAnSubtractM/spaceBoots3-Boilerplate/src/scss/README.md

 The `scss/` directory contains a few important things.

-- **Bootsrap4** contains the entirety of the bootstrap4 beta framework.
+- **Bootsrap3** contains the entirety of the bootstra3 framework.
 It contains all of the scss partials and mixins that make up bootstrap4.
 This boilerplate has all bootsrap 4 components imported into the stylesheet but you can make it as robust as you need it.
 Exclude items you don't need or won't use.
-These items all get imported in the '_bootstrap4' partial and the bootstap4 partial gets imported into the manifest which is then imported into the main stylesheet.
+These items all get imported in the 'bootsrap3/_bootstrap3' partial and the bootstap3 partial gets imported into the manifest which is then imported into the main stylesheet.
 - **vars** is the partial where you will define global variables to reuse throughout your code.
 See Global Variables below for more information.
 - **manifest** is the partial that imports the bootstrap4 framework and your custom variables from the var partial.